2024 in K-1: K-1 Fighting Network Romania 2024

-K-1 Fighting Network Romania 2024 was a kickboxing event that was held by K-1 on June 13, 2024, in Galați, Romania.
+K-1 Fighting Network Romania 2024 is a kickboxing event that was held in co-promotion by K-1 and Golden Fighter Championship on June 13, 2024, in Galați, Romania.

-Carlos Kikuta, Remy Bonjasky, Ionuț Iftimoaie made special guest appearances at the event.
+Carlos Kikuta, Remy Bonjasky, and Ionuț Iftimoaie made special guest appearances at the event.

 Background

-It was the fifth K-1 event hosted in Romania, after K-1 Fighting Network Romania 2007, K-1 World Grand Prix 2010 in Bucharest and the two K-1 ColliZion events from 2009.
+This was the fifth K-1 event hosted in Romania, after K-1 Fighting Network Romania 2007, K-1 World Grand Prix 2010 in Bucharest and the two K-1 ColliZion events from 2009.